-Real Estate Referral Fees Explained: What Brokers, Teams, And TCs Need To Know
+How Much Is A Referral Fee In Real Estate?
+What Brokers, Teams, And TCs Need To Know

 What Are Real Estate Referral Fees?

-A real estate referral fee is a commission paid to a licensed real estate broker or agent who refers a client to another agent or broker.
+A real estate referral fee is a commission paid to a licensed real estate agent or broker who refers a client to another agent or broker.

 When agents refer clients, the fee compensates them or the broker for connecting a buyer or seller with a real estate professional who ultimately handles the transaction.